Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Lowood recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Lowood averaged around 12 new dwelling approvals per year.
-Between FY-21 and FY-25, approximately 63 homes were approved, with another 6 so far in FY-26.
-This averages to about 4.2 new residents per home built over the past five financial years.
+AreaSearch analysis of ABS building approval numbers indicates that Lowood averaged approximately 12 new dwelling approvals per year.
+Between FY-21 and FY-25, around 63 homes were approved, with a further 6 approved in FY-26.
+This results in an average of about 4.2 new residents per year for every home built over the past five financial years.

-The demand significantly exceeds new supply, typically leading to price growth and increased buyer competition.
-New homes are being built at an average expected construction cost of $360,000.
-In FY-26, $467,000 in commercial approvals have been registered, suggesting minimal commercial development activity.
-Compared to Greater Brisbane, Lowood shows reduced construction levels, around 66.0% below the regional average per person.
-This scarcity of new homes often strengthens demand and prices for existing properties.
+The demand significantly exceeds new supply, which typically leads to price growth and increased buyer competition.
+New homes are being constructed at an average expected cost of $360,000.
+In FY-26, there have been $467,000 in commercial approvals registered, suggesting minimal commercial development activity.
+Compared to Greater Brisbane, Lowood shows substantially reduced construction, with 66.0% below the regional average per person.
+This scarcity of new homes usually strengthens demand and prices for existing properties.

-The area's count of 363 people per dwelling approval reflects its quiet, low activity development environment.
-By 2041, Lowood is expected to grow by approximately 1,068 residents.
+The area's level is also under the national average, indicating its established nature and potential planning limitations.
+All new construction has been comprised of detached dwellings, preserving Lowood's low density nature and attracting space-seeking buyers.
+There are estimated to be 363 people in the area per dwelling approval.
+Looking ahead, Lowood is expected to grow by approximately 1,060 residents through to 2041, according to AreaSearch's latest quarterly estimate.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development